 We live in a time when the illusion of separateness seems to be becoming more and more entrenched.
 By simply being with other living things this sense of separateness seems to loosen.
 Something fundamental is recognised, or more accurately, felt within us.

-During this long weekend we aim to spend as much time outdoors as possible immersing ourselves in the vibrant energy of early spring in combination with asana (physical postures), chanting and meditation and other Ashram practices.
+During this long weekend we aim to spend as much time outdoors as possible immersing ourselves in natures abundant energy in combination with asana (physical postures), chanting and meditation and other Ashram practices.